-- (a) about the appointment of a chief executive officer; or - (b) about the remuneration of the chief executive officer; or - (c) to terminate the employment of the chief executive officer; or - (d) to enter into a contract the total value of which is more than the greater of the following- - (i) \$200,000; - (ii) 1% of the council's net rate and utility charges as stated in the council's audited financial statements included in the council's most recently adopted annual report.
+- (a) about the appointment of a chief executive officer; or - (b) about the remuneration of the chief executive officer; or material personal interest see section 177B.

+- (c) to terminate the employment of the chief executive officer; or - (d) to enter into a contract the total value of which is more than the greater of the following- - (i) \$200,000; - (ii) 1% of the council's net rate and utility charges as stated in the council's audited financial statements included in the council's most recently adopted annual report.